WasmEdge/docs/docs/embed/c/reference/latest.md

 ### Store

 [Store](https://webassembly.github.io/spec/core/exec/runtime.html#store) is the runtime structure for the representation of all global state that can be manipulated by WebAssembly programs.
-The `Store` context in WasmEdge is an object to provide the instance exporting and importing when instantiating WASM modules.
-Developers can retrieve the named modules from the `Store` context.
+The `Store` context in WasmEdge is an object which present the linker to provide the instance exporting and importing when instantiating WASM modules.
+Developers can retrieve the named modules from the `Store` context, and should delete the `Module` instances registered into the `Store` context if they will not be used anymore.

+When the `Store` context being deleted, the linked `Module` instances will automatically unlink to this `Store` context.
+When a `Module` instance being deleted, it will automatically unlink to all the linked `Store` contexts.

 ```c
 WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();